mmuratarat/mmuratarat.github.io/_posts/2019-08-24-mle_map_estimation.md

 As one can see easily, MAP estimate is a special case of MLE, which uses the mode as a point estimate of posterior distribution.

+MAP inference has the advantage of leveraging information that is brought by the prior and cannot be found in the data.

 For computational simplicity, specific probability distributions are used corresponding to the probability distribution of the likelihood.
 It is called conjugate prior distribution.

 # An Example